rhymeswithvocal/digital-garden/_pages/index.md

 If you're curious about the conceptual underpinnings of this blog, check out the post about the phenomenon of [[Digital Gardens]].

-If you're looking for a post, check below:
+If you're looking for a specific (or a non-specific) post, check below:

 # Map of the garden so far: